Regenerative Travel Why Ethical Travel Needs More Guts

 - Prioritise depth over breadth: stay longer in fewer places.

-- Respect cultural norms and seek consent when photographing people.
+- Respect cultural norms and seek consent before photographing people.

 - Opt for land-based, slower travel when possible.

-It also means holding ourselves accountable for the environmental cost of travel.
-We can’t avoid emissions entirely—but we can avoid unnecessary trips and reduce flights.
+- Hold yourself accountable for the environmental cost of travel.
+We cannot avoid emissions entirely, but we can avoid unnecessary trips and reduce flights.

 2. Tourist Authorities: Manage Tourism, Don’t Just Market It

-For decades, tourism boards have focused almost entirely on promotion: “Visit now!”
-“More tourists = more growth!”
+For decades, tourism boards have focused almost entirely on promotion.
+"Visit now."
+"More tourists equals more growth."

-But growth without balance leads to burnout— of places, people, and ecosystems.
+But growth without balance leads to burnout: of places, of people, of ecosystems.

-Managing tourism today means more than setting visitor caps—it means rethinking the metrics of success.
-Tourist boards must move from reactive marketing to adaptive leadership: experimenting with new policies, co-creating with communities, and evolving based on lived realities.
-The goal isn’t perfection—it’s progress that centres the needs of residents and the resilience of place.
+Managing tourism today means more than setting visitor caps.
+It means rethinking the metrics of success entirely.
+Tourist boards must move from reactive marketing to adaptive leadership: experimenting with new policies, co-creating with communities, and evolving based on lived realities rather than visitor numbers.
+The goal is not perfection.
+It is progress that centres the needs of residents and the resilience of place.

-- Amsterdam is now actively discouraging party tourism to protect its residents.
+- Amsterdam is now actively discouraging party tourism to protect its residents and restore something of the character that made the city worth visiting in the first place.

-- Bhutan limits visitor numbers and charges daily fees to fund social and environmental programs.
+- Bhutan limits visitor numbers and charges daily fees that fund social and environmental programmes, treating tourism as a resource to be managed rather than a market to be maximised.

-Tourism policies also need to tackle housing crises driven by short-term rentals.
-When locals are displaced to make room for tourists, it’s no longer tourism—it’s extraction.
+Tourism authorities also need to confront housing crises driven by short-term rental platforms.
+When locals are displaced to make room for tourists, it is no longer tourism.
+It is extraction.
+Managing ethical travel requires bold policies, and it requires guts.

 3. The Hotelier: From Hospitality to Stewardship

 Hotels, villas, and resorts are often the frontline between tourists and destinations.
-That gives hoteliers significant influence—not just over guest experience, but over the social and ecological health of their communities.
+That gives hoteliers significant influence, not just over guest experience, but over the social and ecological health of the communities they operate within.

-Regenerative hospitality goes beyond checking green boxes.
-It asks:
+Ethical hospitality goes beyond checking green boxes.
+It asks harder questions:

 - Are we hiring locally at all levels and paying living wages?